Drug Trafficking Lawyer in College Station, Texas

 Since the nation’s anti-drug trafficking agenda has been a top priority for federal law enforcement agencies, convictions and wrongful arrests are quite common and the associated punishments are severely harsh and unforgiving.
-The Law Office of Shane Phelps has decades of legal experience to properly protect your rights and your reputation.
+Shane Phelps Law has decades of legal experience to properly protect your rights and your reputation.

-Contact our firm today for your free consult.
+Contact our firm today for your free consultation.

 Is Drug Trafficking a Felony in Texas?